dsouflis/sample-blackboard/README.md

 # Sample Blackboard

-This is a prototype for an implementation of a blackboard architecture, running a sample blackboard which is solving a specific problem.
+This is a prototype implementation of a blackboard architecture, running a sample blackboard which is solving a specific problem.
 It is based on [rete-next](https://github.com/dsouflis/rete-next), another project of mine that implements a Rete engine.
 The knowledge base maintained by Rete serves as the *blackboard*, the shared data structure through which individual modules, the *knowledge sources*, collaborate.

-The knowledge sources are heterogeneous, each providing a unique expertise to the problem.
+Knowledge sources are heterogeneous, each providing a unique expertise to the problem.
 In the sample blackboard, two of the knowledge sources consult ChatGPT, and two others implement regular code.
 The knowledge sources are notified about changes to the blackboard by adding productions to the Rete engine which are fired by the control shell of the blackboard.